-Click FINISH when complete.
+Click Finish when complete.
 The AOP is now installed in RSLogix 5000.
-You do not need to reboot the PC.
+There is no need to reboot the PC.

-Using an Add-On Profile
+2.4.2 Creating a Module in the Project Using an Add-On Profile

 1 In RSLogix 5000, expand the I/O CONFIGURATION folder in the Project tree.
-Right-click the appropriate communications bus and choose NEW MODULE.
+Right-click the appropriate communications bus and select NEW MODULE from the shortcut menu.

-This opens the Select Module Type dialog box.

-In the Module Type Vendor Filters area, uncheck all boxes except the PROSOFT TECHNOLOGY box.
-A list of ProSoft Technology modules appears.
+This action opens the Select Module Type dialog box.
+In the Module Type Vendor Filters area, uncheck all boxes except the ProSoft Technology box.
+A list of ProSoft Technology modules will appear below.